laurenceyoon/musical-instrument-recognition/README.md

     weights | `["uniform", "distance"]`

     - The accuracy didn't change by the type of algorithms.
     - For the weight function, `"distance"` got slightly better accuracy(94.33%) than the default `"uniform"` function(93.33%).
 The `"distance"` function has greater influence to closer neighbors of a query point than neighbors further away.
-This is because since the audio dataset has similar pattern with monophonic instrument sound of 4 seconds, each value had close distance from each other.

 3. [`sklearn.svm.NuSVC`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.NuSVC.html#sklearn.svm.NuSVC)